-You can cancel your active website subscription at any time.
-There are two ways to end your subscription:
+You can end your website subscription at any time using one of two methods:

-- Cancel your subscription and immediately take your site offline
+- Cancel your subscription or plan, which immediately takes your site offline.

 Before you cancel

-Before you cancel your Squarespace website subscription, consider the following options for optimizing your site performance or decreasing your site costs:
+Before ending your Squarespace website subscription, consider the following options for optimizing your site performance or decreasing your site costs: